Srihari0957/Srihari/README.md

 ## Dataset
 The dataset is created directly inside the Python code.
 It includes the following features:
-Month
+1.Month
-Units Used
+2.Units Used
-Temperature
+3.Temperature
-Electricity Bill
+4.Electricity Bill
 Additional derived features:
-Average Units (last 3 months)
+1.Average Units (last 3 months)
-Season indicator (Summer / Non-summer)
+2.Season indicator (Summer / Non-summer)
 ## Algorithm Used
-Linear Regression
+1.Linear Regression
-Random Forest Regressor
+2.Random Forest Regressor
 The model with the lowest Mean Absolute Error (MAE) is selected automatically.
 ## Technologies Used
-Python
+1.Python
-Pandas
+2.Pandas
-NumPy
+3.NumPy
-Matplotlib
+4.Matplotlib
-Scikit-learn
+5.Scikit-learn
-Joblib
+6.Joblib
 ## How the Project Works
 Data is loaded into a Pandas DataFrame.
 Feature engineering is performed.